Carpal Rx Insurance

 Step 1: Contact your insurance provider and ask how much you will be reimbursed after you buy the Carpal Rx.
 You will need to give your insurance provider some of the information at the bottom.

-Step 2: Purchase the right Carpal Rx Bundle for your condition.
+Step 2: Purchase the appropriate Carpal Rx Bundle for your condition (treatment for One Hand or Both Hands).

-Step 3: Have your doctor complete a "Letter of Medical Necessity".
+Step 3: Ask your doctor complete a "Letter of Medical Necessity".
 (Print the blank sample below for your doctor to fill out.)

-Step 4: Print and fill out one of the two Claim Forms below (either HCFA-1500 or CMS 1490 - which ever your carrier requires).
+Step 4: Print and fill out one of the two Claim Forms below (either HCFA-1500 or CMS 1490 - which ever your insurance requires).

-Step 5: Send your receipt + Completed Letter of Medical Necessity + one of Forms below to your insurance carrier.
+Step 5: Send your receipt + Completed Letter of Medical Necessity + one of Forms below to your insurance provider.

 Note: We cannot give you additional information or advice about medical insurance reimbursement.